Zaurtime/ai_botchat/README.md

 2. Be able to follow routine interacting daily with the vechicle, see the right letters appear once used right words.
 3. Be able to drive and stop the car and immediatly keep moving forward if it is necessary.

-* Your dependencies must be placed in the `requirements.txt` file
-* Do not edit any of the other files or your code may not deploy properly

 ## Features